SoCTAssist Developer Guide

 Use case ends.

-Use case: List attendance
+Use case: Mark all attendance

 MSS